karthikeyagod/student-record-management-system/README.md

 - Persistent storage using files

 ## Technologies Used
-- C / C++ / Java
+- Java
 - File Handling
-- Structured Programming
+- Object Oriented Programming

 ## Purpose
 This project was developed to strengthen understanding of file handling,